 Should a sub-fund invest in units of funds that are managed directly or by delegation by the Management Company or by another company linked to the Management Company through common management or control or through a substantial direct or indirect holding, no issue or redemption charges may be charged to the investing sub-fund in connection with these target fund units.

-Details on the Company's ongoing charges can be found in the KIIDs.
+Details of the Company's ongoing costs (or ongoing charges) can be found in the KIDs.

 Information for shareholders

 Regular reports and publications